NBA versus EuroLeague games: Records by decade

-Game results FIBA era (1978–1999)
+Game results, FIBA era (1978–1999)

 This is a list of NBA versus FIBA EuroLeague games, during the FIBA era, when the FIBA EuroLeague was run by FIBA Europe, from the inaugural 1958 FIBA European Champions Cup season, to the 2000–01 FIBA SuproLeague season.
 The list includes only games in which NBA clubs have played against teams that participated in that same upcoming season's top-tier level FIBA EuroLeague competition.
 The first game was played in the year 1978, prior to the 1978–79 basketball season.
 The games between NBA and FIBA EuroLeague teams, that took place between 1978 and 1999, were played under a set of mixed FIBA and NBA rules.

+Games played under mixed NBA and FIBA rules: